Planar digraphs without large acyclic sets: The construction

-We show the corresponding statement for feedback vertex sets.
-Indeed, a little stronger, we show that for any $g$ and $f$ there is an oriented planar graph $D_f$ such that: $D_f$ has digirth $g$, order $f(g-1)+1$, and a minimum vertex feedback set of size $f$.
+Let $g \geq 3$ be fixed.
+We inductively show that for any $f \geq 1$ there exists a oriented planar graph $D_f$ such that: $D_f$ has digirth $g$, order $f(g-1)+1$, and a minimum vertex feedback set of size $f$.
 Moreover, $D_f$ has two vertices $x$ and $y$ on a common face $F$, which do not simultaneously appear in any minimum feedback vertex set.
-We induct on $f$.
 For $D_1$ we take a directed cycle of order $g$.
 This clearly satisfies all conditions.
 If $f>1$, take the plane digraph $D_{f-1}$, add a directed path $s_1, \ldots, s_{g-1}$ into its face $F$ and add arcs $xs_1$, $ys_1$, $s_{g-1}x$, and $s_{g-1}y$.
 See Figure~\ref{fig:dessin}.

 Since in $D_{f-1}$ no minimum feedback vertex set uses both $x$ and $y$, in order to hit the two newly created directed cycles, an additional vertex $z$ is needed.
 Thus, $D_f$ has a minimum feedback vertex set of size at least $f$.
 Now, choosing $z\in\{s_1, \ldots, s_{g-1}\}$, indeed gives a feedback vertex set of size $f$.
-Thus, in $D_f$ there is no minimum feedback vertex containing two vertices from $\{s_1, \ldots, s_{g-1}\}$.
-Since each such pair of vertices lies on a newly created common face, it only remains to check the order of $D_f$.
+Note that in $D_f$ there is no minimum feedback vertex containing two vertices from $\{s_1, \ldots, s_{g-1}\}$ and each such pair of vertices lies on a common face.
+It only remains to check the order of $D_f$.
 Since we added a total of $g-1$ new vertices, $D_f$ has $f(g-1)+1=:n$ vertices, i.e., $f=\frac{n-1}{g-1}$.
-Thus, the largest acyclic set in $D_f$ is of size $\frac{n(g-2)+1}{g-1}$. \end{proof}
+Thus, the largest acyclic set in $D_f$ is of size $n-\frac{n-1}{g-1}$.
+Therefore, this construction proves the theorem for the case when $g-1$ divides $n-1$.